-As at 31 December 2021, the carrying amount of the Company's investment cost in ECML Hotels Sdn Bhd ("ECMLH") amounted to RM82,800,000.
-ECMLH had reported losses as the performance of its hotels was adversely affected by the same factors aforementioned in Note 12(a), which indicated that the carrying amount of the investment in ECMLH may be impaired.
-Considering ECMLH's main underlying assets comprise the hospitality segment CGUs, the Company reviews the investment in the subsidiary for impairment based on the recoverable amount by reference to the fair value less cost of disposal of the underlying assets or the value-in-use of the underlying assets.
-As the recoverable amount is higher than carrying amount, therefore no further impairment loss is recognised during the financial year.
-The key assumptions for the impairment testing are disclosed in Note 12(a).
+- (b) During the financial year, an impairment loss of RM817,000 (2021: RM5,183,000) has been recognised in respect of cost of investment in a subsidiary, Ormond Group Sdn Bhd ("OGSB"), due to declining business operations.
+The recoverable amount of the cost of investment in OGSB is based on its FVLCD.
+The net assets of OGSB is used as a proxy for its recoverable amount based on FVLCD, which is categorised as level 3 in the fair value hierarchy. - (c) As at 31 December 2022, the carrying amount of the Company's investment cost in ECML Hotels Sdn Bhd ("ECMLH") amounted to RM82,800,000 (2021: RM82,800,000).
+ECMLH had reported losses, which indicated that the carrying amount of the investment in ECMLH may be impaired.
+Considering ECMLH's main underlying assets comprise the hospitality segment CGUs, the Company reviews the investment in the subsidiary for impairment based on the recoverable amount by reference to the fair value less cost of disposal of the underlying assets or the VIU of the underlying assets.
+As the recoverable amount is higher than the carrying amount, no further impairment loss is recognised during the financial year.
+The key assumptions for the impairment testing are disclosed in Note 12(a) to the financial statements. - (d) Details of the subsidiaries, all incorporated in Malaysia, are as follows: